dakujem/oliva/readme.md

 One of the solutions is to prepend an empty data element and then ignore it during iterations if it is not desired to iterate over the root.

-Observe using `Seed` helper class:
+Observe the use of the `Seed` helper class:
 ```php
 use Dakujem\Oliva\MaterializedPath;
 use Dakujem\Oliva\Seed;